In this article, we discuss the concept of Less is More: Fundamentals of Minimalist Web Design.

 Minimalist design is often like performing some kind of balancing act.
-You want to create a simple design that adheres the minimalist fundamentals we talked about before, but you also want to stick to your logos and branding elements.
+You may want to create a simple design that adheres to the minimalist fundamentals we talked about before, but you may also want to stick to your logos and branding elements.

 Branding builds trust, so incorporating these into your design is key.
 When it comes to doing just that, sometimes less is more.
 Creating a minimalist brand logo and other branding elements to match your new website can go a long way.
 Eliminating any unnecessary elements in your branding could be a good step in the right direction if you use the right designer.

-See how Airbnb, a well-known travel site, keeps branding to a minimum so their travel photography and scheduling tool can stand out.
+See how Airbnb, a well-known travel site, keeps branding to a minimum so their travel photography and scheduling tools can stand out.

-A lot of people make the mistake of thinking color doesn’t have any role in minimalist design.
+A lot of people make the mistake of thinking colour doesn’t have any role in minimalist design.
 That couldn’t be further from the truth!
-Color can be a great way to make your own mark on minimalism, but remember to keep it minimal.
+Colour can be a great way to make your own mark on minimalism, but remember to keep it minimal.

-Using a pop of color in addition to another neutral like white, black, or grey is an easy way to brand your design.
-Similarly, you can go bold with a strong color as your main color.
-The trick is to stick with only one pop of color.
+Using a pop of colour in addition to another neutral like white, black, or grey is an easy way to brand your design.
+Similarly, you can go bold with a strong colour as your main colour.
+The trick is to stick with only one pop of colour.
 Don’t overdo it.

-Kickpush is an example of a design company that uses color effectively to not only brand their website but emphasize its negative space.
+Kickpush is an example of a design company that uses colour effectively to not only brand their website but emphasize its negative space.

-Finally, let’s talk about whether or not minimalist web design is actually right for you?
+Finally, let’s talk about whether or not minimalist web design is right for you.
 Finding the right minimal theme, for instance, might be simple, but does that mean you should go ahead and pull the trigger?